 There are Five Pillars of Islam, one of which is Zakat.
-For those new to Islam or who don’t have guidance from the Muslim community, getting to grips with the five pillars – specifically Zakat – can be relatively difficult.
-In this event, or for anyone looking to find out more about it, our complete guide on the rules of Zakat will tell you everything you need to know about the third pillar.
+For those new to Islam or who don’t have guidance from the Muslim community, getting to grips with the Five Pillars – specifically Zakat rules in Islam – can be relatively difficult.
+In this event, or for anyone looking to find out more about it, our complete guide on Zakat rules will tell you everything you need to know about the Third Pillar.

 What is Zakat?

-In order for your charitable donation to be counted as Zakat, you must donate it with the clear intention of it being for Zakat.
-If you donate to charity but do not do so specifically in the name of Zakat, it will not count as a zakat payment.
+According to Zakat rules, in order for your charitable donation to be counted as Zakat, you must donate it with the clear intention of it being for Zakat.
+If you donate to charity but do not do so specifically in the name of Zakat, it will not count as a Zakat payment.